Shadowdevsbu/shadowdevsbu/README.md

 4. **Pull Request**: Submit a pull request, and our team will review it.

 ## Join the Community

-Connect with us on other platforms:

-- [Google Form](https://forms.gle/45nr53QYMq6warZ96): Register to join us.
+[Google Form](https://forms.gle/45nr53QYMq6warZ96): Register to join us.

 ## Code of Conduct